 - Move that folder/file it into your Witcher 3 Mods folder

 Resolving Mod Conflicts

-If you’re new to modding Witcher 3 and just want to make clear-cut improvements to the game, I recommend starting with the 5 mods below.
+If you’re new to modding Witcher 3 and just want to make clear-cut improvements to the game, we recommend starting with the 5 mods below.

-These mods are relatively quick and easy to install, whereas more serious Witcher 3 modding can become difficult due to issues with different game versions, manual installations, and mod conflicts.
+These mods are relatively easy to install, whereas more serious Witcher 3 modding can take time due to mod conflicts and the need for manual installation.

 A highly practical mod, fast travel anywhere allows you to fast travel from any point in the game without having to find a signpost.
 This can save you quite a bit of time.

-A word of caution, however: this mod is known to break some quests (most notably the Get Junior quest) so I recommend not using it when you’re in the middle of a quest.
+A word of caution, however: this mod is known to break some quests (most notably the Get Junior quest) so we recommend not using it when you’re in the middle of a quest.

 One of the biggest limitations in Witcher 3 is that you can only track one quest a time.
 This mod takes care of that problem by adding pins for all quests from your journal onto the map.